Harry Reid International Airport: Innovation and new terminal

 Officials started to introduce new technologies.
 In the late 1990s, they began following a common-use strategy, where airlines share airport facilities.
 The airport first deployed computer systems known as common-use terminal equipment (CUTE) at gates and check-in counters.
 McCarran pioneered the use of CUTE in the domestic terminals of American airports.
 In 2003, it became the first airport in the country to install common-use self-service kiosks, which customers use to check in and obtain their boarding passes.
 With nearly 30 carriers serving McCarran, officials did not want to have separate sets of kiosks for each one.
-The airport ultimately acquired a reputation in the United States as the model for the common-use approach.
+The airport's use of common-use facilities has been cited in industry publications as an early example of the common-use approach in the United States.
 It began implementing a baggage-tracking system based on radio-frequency identification (RFID) in 2005.
 The technology was intended to facilitate luggage screening and decrease the chances of losing bags.
 McCarran and the Hong Kong airport were the first to use RFID on a large scale.

 In the 2000s, Allegiant Air moved its headquarters from Fresno to Las Vegas.
 The company also changed its focus to providing nonstop flights between small towns and vacation destinations and expanded the number of cities it served from McCarran to 35.
 In 2004, Philippine Airlines extended its flight between Manila and Vancouver to Las Vegas.
 The service was primarily targeted at tourists from western Canada, though the carrier also hoped to attract members of the large Filipino community in Las Vegas.
 The third wing of Concourse D, along with a ramp control tower, opened in April 2005.
 Two years later, a consolidated rental car facility began operations.
 The fourth and final wing of Concourse D was added in September 2008.
 In the same month, US Airways closed the night hub due to the 2000s energy crisis.
 The airline had merged with America West in 2005.
 US Airways shut its crew base at McCarran in 2010.
 By 2012, the company had eliminated all routes except for those to its hubs in Charlotte, Philadelphia, and Phoenix and its focus city at Reagan National Airport in Washington, D.C.